Île de Ré: Capture (1625)

 In February 1625, the Protestant Duke of Soubise led a Huguenot revolt against the French king Louis XIII, and after publishing a manifesto, invaded and occupied the island of Ré.
 He seized Ré with 300 soldiers and 100 sailors.
 From there he sailed up to Brittany, where he led his successful attack on the royal fleet in Blavet, although he could not take the fort after a three-week siege.
 Soubise then returned to Ré with 15 ships and soon occupied the Ile d'Oléron as well, thus giving him command of the Atlantic coast from Nantes to Bordeaux.
 Through these actions, he was recognized as the head of the reform, and named himself "Admiral of the Protestant Church".
 A few months later, in September 1625, Charles, Duke of Guise, organized a landing in order to recapture the islands, with the support of the Dutch (20 ships) and English navies.
 The fleet of La Rochelle was defeated, as was Soubise with 3,000 men, when he led a counter-attack against the royal troops who had landed on the island.
 The island was invested forcing Soubise to flee to England.

 Siege of Saint-Martin-de-Ré (1627)

 In 1627, an English invasion force under the command of George Villiers, Duke of Buckingham, attacked the island in order to relieve the Siege of La Rochelle.
+Buckingham's forces were poorly equipped and failed to even scale the walls of the citadel as their scaling ladders were too short.
 After three months of combat in the Siege of Saint-Martin-de-Ré against the French under Marshal Toiras, the Duke was forced to withdraw.
 The English lost more than 4,000 out of 7,000 troops during the campaign.